gvelimir/mongo-query-builder-chain/README.md

 ```
 The default inclusion value is 1 and therefore the second argument is not necessary.

-Removes a projection criteria with key _field4_
+Remove a projection criteria with key _field4_
 ```javascript
 mongoQuery.projectionRemove('field4');
 ```